 This section will describe trends in commercial pounds sold and revenues for the "other gears".
-Figure 162 presents the pounds sold and revenue (adjusted to 2016 dollars) of the other gears (including aku boats), 2006-2016.
+Figure 162 presents the pounds sold and revenue (adjusted to 2017 dollars) of the other gears (including aku boats), 2008-2017.
 Supporting data for Figure 162 can be found in Table A-131 and Table A-132.
 Pounds sold and revenue from this category is primarily composed of PMUS caught by the aku boat fishery.
-The sharp decline of pounds sold and revenue from this group reflected the decline of the Aku boat fishing during the period 2006-2016.
-The revenue generated from the fisheries of "other gears" in 2016 composed less than 0.2% to the total revenue of pelagic sold by the Hawaii fisheries.
+The sharp decline of pounds sold and revenue from this group reflected the decline of the aku boat fishing during the period 2008-2016.
+The revenue generated from the fisheries of "other gears" in 2017 composed less than 0.2% to the total revenue of pelagic sold by the Hawaii fisheries.

 Figure 162.
-The pounds sold and revenue adjusted to 2016 dollars of the other gears1 from 2006- 2016^2 .
+The pounds sold and revenue for all other gears from 2008-2017 adjusted to 2017 dollars.